muriaga/WHMCS-TigoPesa/README.md

 * Contact Tigopesa Tech Support at mfs.corporate@tigo.co.tz for User Acceptance Testing (UAT) as the final part to enable your Account to be live online for use from the sandbox testing in their server.

-* When approved to GO LIVE, you will receive Live credentials which you can replace in your code to have your Tigo Pesa API code accept Live transactions.
+* When approved to GO LIVE, you will receive Live credentials which you can replace in your settings to have your Tigo Pesa module accept Live transactions.

 Note: Merchant MSISDN and Account ID are all identical.